Skip to main content

 Editorial note: This guide was written for Wisconsin seniors, caregivers, and adult children helping an older parent stay at home safely.

-Disclaimer: This article is general information, not legal, tax, financial, or medical advice.
+Disclaimer: This article is general information, not legal, tax, financial, disability-rights, medical, or government-agency advice.
 Medicaid and tax outcomes depend on the person’s exact facts.
+Confirm current rules with the official program before you act.

 About the Authors